ocaml/dune/doc/melange.rst

 Keep Bundles Small by Reducing the Number of ``melange.emit`` Stanzas
 ---------------------------------------------------------------------

-It is recommended to define a single ``melange.emit`` stanza for each project, or if that is not possible, at least minimize the number of ``melange.emit`` stanzas defined.

-The reason is that using multiple ``melange.emit`` stanzas will lead to multiple copies of the JavaScript files generated for library code.
-For example, if there are two ``melange.emit`` stanzas defined as follows:
+It is recommended to minimize the number of ``melange.emit`` stanzas that a project defines: using multiple ``melange.emit`` stanzas will cause multiple copies of the JavaScript files to be generated if the same libraries are used across them.
+As an example:

 .. code:: dune